-SECTION 8.
-BOND REGISTRAR/PAYING AGENT.
-U.S. Bank National Association, formerly known as U.S. Bank Trust National Association, is hereby designated as the Bond Registrar/Paying Agent for the Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the State of Florida and U.S. Bank Trust National Association.
+(M) U.S. Bank Trust Company, National Association, or its successor as Registrar/Paying Agent, is hereby designated as the Registrar/Paying Agent for the Series 2023 Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the Board and U.S. Bank Trust, National Association, or its successor.